xiaohunying/notes/pages/aws-security.md

 forbidden and returns a 403 error to their browser.
 You can create your own custom 403 error to guide the user to other useful links and provide a polite reason as to why they may have experienced the error.

+AWS WAF Pricing: there are three chargeable elements of AWS WAF.
+You will not be charged extra for assigning the same Web ACL to multiple distributions.
+- the number of incoming requests
+- the number of web ACLs that you have
+- the number of Rules within each of the Web ACL

 <br />

 # AWS Firewall Manager